 The BIS effective exchange rate (EER) indices now cover 61 economies (including individual euro area countries and, separately, the euro area as an entity).
 The most recent weights are based on trade in 2008-10 and the indices' base year is 2010.

 - Broad indices comprising 61 economies, with data from 1994 (CSV or Excel)

-- Narrow indices comprising 27 economies, with data from 1964 (CSV or Excel)
+- Narrow indices comprising 26 and 27 economies for the nominal and real indices, respectively, with data from 1964 (CSV or Excel)

 For an explanation of the methodology behind the BIS EER indices, see:

 - The new BIS effective exchange rate indices, BIS Quarterly Review, March 2006